 Underinsured motorist coverage typically provides “gap” coverage for the difference between what the other driver has for insurance coverage and for what you have for insurance coverage.
 For instance, if you purchase $100,000.00 in underinsured motorist coverage and the other driver only has $25,000.00 in coverage, your policy would pay up to an additional $75,000.00 in coverage for your injuries.
 However, that is not always the case.
 You have to read your policy very carefully to know exactly what you have to do to present your underinsured motorist claim and exactly how much coverage you actually have available.
 It will often depend on how much insurance the other driver carries.

 Because underinsured motorist coverage is not required in a Missouri insurance policy, insurance companies are fairly free in how they word the policy.
 As a result, there is a lot of litigation in the Missouri courts over which underinsured motorist policy provisions are fair and enforceable.
-Therefore, it is highly recommended that you speak to an attorney before you attempt to settle your case with your underinsured motorist carrier.
+Therefore, it is highly recommended that you speak to an experienced attorney before you attempt to settle your case with your underinsured motorist carrier.
 In fact, it is highly recommended that you speak to an attorney before you settle with the other driver, if you think you have a potential underinsured motorist claim on your own policy.